 Marrakesh deffinately has a star wars feel when you get of the beaten track

-up before heading out to explore.
+out to explore.

 Fes is amazing and quite simply the most untouched city we have both ever visited.
 None of the typical trappings of modern capitalism are found in the medina.
 No advertising hoards, no working ATM, no chain stores or restaurants, no cars, no mopeds, no neon, not even any street names or road signs exist within the 16km perimeter wall that is home to nearly 400,000 people who call themselves the Fassis.